-We will use the samples from the bronchoscopy to attempt to grow the BCG which was given to you on the day of the BCG Challenge.
-We look for a difference in the amount of BCG that is present in these samples between groups that received the novel vaccine and those that did not, to give an indication of how well the novel TB vaccine protects people.
-Some samples may be shipped to collaborating organisations outside of the University of Oxford, such as in the US for analysis.
-Where samples are shipped to collaborators for analysis, labelling will be pseudonymised (your study ID number will be used such that the samples cannot be attributed to you, or linked to your personal data without the use of additional information) and collaborator teams will not have access to personal data.
+We will use the samples from the bronchoscopy to attempt to grow the BCG which was given to you on the day of the BCG challenge.
+We look for a difference in the amount of BCG that is present in these samples between groups that have had the novel vaccine and those that haven't, to give an indication of how well the novel TB vaccine protects people.
+Some samples may be used for other exploratory microbiological and immunological research and some may be shipped to collaborating organisations outside of the University of Oxford, in the US for analysis.
+Where samples are shipped to collaborators for analysis, labelling will be pseudononymised and collaborator teams will not have access to personal data.

-Prior to BCG Challenge and bronchoscopy, tests may be taken to look for SARS-CoV-2 RNA (the genetic material of the virus that causes COVID-19 disease) or antigens (proteins) if felt to be relevant by the study team.
+Prior to BCG challenge and bronchoscopy, tests may be taken to look for SARS-CoV-2 RNA (the genetic material of the virus that causes COVID-19 disease) or antigens (proteins) if felt to be relevant by the study team.